-- Meet obligations for national labour mobility (i.e. harmonizing licensing requirements so that agrology professionals can efficiently become licensed with any regulator in Canada)
+- meet obligations for national labour mobility (i.e. harmonizing licensing requirements so that agrology professionals can efficiently become licensed with any regulator in Canada)

-- Promote the role of agrology and professional agrologists in Canada
+- promote the role of agrology and professional agrologists in Canada

 - Each member of Agrologists Canada may delegate one representative to sit on the Board of Directors.
-Presently, the board consists of nine provincial agrology institutes of which BCIA is included (AIA opted out).
+Presently, the board consists of nine provincial agrology institutes of which BCIA is included (AIA has opted out).